openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 ### Dimmer

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Current temperature

+Indicates the current temperature

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### External temperature

 The ```sensor_report``` channel supports the `````` item.

 ### Thermostat mode

+Sets the thermostat

 The ```thermostat_mode``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 The following state translation is provided for this channel to the ```Number``` item type -: